rikschennink/conditioner/README.md

 Introduction
 --------------------------------

-ConditionerJS is a JavaScript framework based on [requirejs](http://requirejs.org), it allows you to conditionally load your javascript modules based on certain environment requirements.
+Conditioner is a JavaScript framework based on [requirejs](http://requirejs.org), it allows you to conditionally load your javascript modules based on certain environment requirements.

 Suppose you have a Google Maps module which transforms an anchor to a full blown Google Map.

 It would make sense to only activate the maps module if there's enough real estate on the screen to render a decent sized map.

-An example setup using ConditionerJS:
+An example setup using Conditioner:

 ```html
 <div data-module="ui/Map" data-conditions="media:{(min-width:30em)}">